 Select courses have practical examinations (Anatomy and Histology) or OSCEs (Clinical Skill and Professional Life Skills) that are administered separately from block examinations.
 These examinations are scheduled on the CVM Class Schedule for each semester.
-Please consult your class syllabus and Blackboard for more details with regard to the structure of these examinations.
+Please consult your class syllabus and Blackboard for more details regarding the structure of these examinations.